-Healey, Joseph F., Steven G. Prus, and Riva Lieflander.
-2018.
-Statistics: A Tool for Social Research, 4th Canadian Ed.
+Healey, Joseph F., Christopher Donoghue, and Steven G. Prus.
+2023.
+Statistics: A Tool for Social Research, 5th Canadian Ed.
 Nelson Education Ltd.

 The textbook is available in the U of T bookstore.
-IMPORTANT: Whether you purchase a hard copy (\$131.95) or online-only (\$59.95), you will receive a password for MindTap, which will give you access to the electronic version of the book, the online system this class uses for homework assignments, and other electronic resources.
+IMPORTANT: Whether you purchase an online-only (\$64.95) or a hard copy (\$152.95), you will receive a password for MindTap, which will give you access to the electronic version of the book, the online system this class uses for homework assignments, and other electronic resources.
 Follow the instructions posted on our Quercus site to enroll in the correct MindTap course.